Quartz: Piezoelectricity

+Quartz crystals have piezoelectric properties; they develop an electric potential upon the application of mechanical stress.
+Quartz's piezoelectric properties were discovered by Jacques and Pierre Curie in 1880.

 Occurrence

+Quartz is the second most abundant mineral or mineral group in the Earth's lithosphere; by mass, the feldspar group comprises 41% of the lithosphere, followed by quartz at 12% and the pyroxene group at 11%.

 Quartz is a defining constituent of granite and other felsic igneous rocks.
 It is very common in sedimentary rocks such as sandstone and shale.
 It is a common constituent of schist, gneiss, quartzite and other metamorphic rocks.
 Quartz has the lowest potential for weathering in the Goldich dissolution series and consequently it is very common as a residual mineral in stream sediments and residual soils.
 Generally a high presence of quartz suggests a "mature" rock, since it indicates the rock has been heavily reworked and quartz was the primary mineral that endured heavy weathering.

-While the majority of quartz crystallizes from molten magma, quartz also chemically precipitates from hot hydrothermal veins as gangue, sometimes with ore minerals like gold, silver and copper.
+While the majority of quartz crystallizes from molten magma, quartz also chemically precipitates from hot hydrothermal veins as gangue, sometimes with ore minerals such as gold, silver and copper.
 Large crystals of quartz are found in magmatic pegmatites.
 Well-formed crystals may reach several meters in length and weigh hundreds of kilograms.